 Our revenue is and will continue to be derived primarily from sales of ethanol.
 Currently, the predominant oxygenate used to blend with gasoline is ethanol.
 Ethanol competes with several other existing products and other alternative products could also be developed for use as fuel additives.
 In addition, some studies, including a study conducted at the University of California, Berkeley in 2003, suggest that producing ethanol from corn requires burning as much as twice the amount of gasoline already used in cars, thereby harming the environment more than pure gasoline.
 We expect to be completely focused on the production and marketing of ethanol and its co-products for the foreseeable future.
 There can be no assurance that we will be able to shift our business focus away from the production and marketing of ethanol to other renewable fuels or competing products.
 Accordingly, an industry shift away from ethanol or the emergence of new competing products may reduce the demand for ethanol.
-As a result, our sales and profitability would be significantly and adversely impacted by a downturn in the demand for ethanol.
+A downturn in the demand for ethanol would significantly and adversely affect our sale and profitabililty.

-WE PLAN TO FUND A SUBSTANTIAL MAJORITY OF THE CONSTRUCTION COSTS OF OUR PLANNED ETHANOL PRODUCTION FACILITY THROUGH THE ISSUANCE OF A SUBSTANTIAL AMOUNT OF DEBT, RESULTING IN SUBSTANTIAL DEBT SERVICE REQUIREMENTS THAT COULD REDUCE THE VALUE OF YOUR INVESTMENT.
+WE PLAN TO FUND A SUBSTANTIAL MAJORITY OF THE ACQUISITION COST OF PBI AND CONSTRUCTION COSTS OF OUR PLANNED ETHANOL PRODUCTION FACILITY THROUGH THE ISSUANCE OF A SUBSTANTIAL AMOUNT OF DEBT, RESULTING IN SUBSTANTIAL DEBT SERVICE REQUIREMENTS THAT COULD REDUCE THE VALUE OF YOUR INVESTMENT.

-We plan to fund a substantial majority of the construction costs of our planned ethanol production facility through the issuance of a substantial amount of debt.
-We anticipate that we will need to raise approximately \$60.0 million in debt financing to construct our first ethanol production facility.
+We have executed an agreement to acquire PBI, a company that has constructed an ethanol production facility in Goshen, California.
+We plan to fund a substantial majority of the acquisition costs of PBI and construction costs of our planned ethanol production facility through the issuance of a substantial amount of debt.
+We anticipate that we will need to raise approximately \$40.0 million and another \$60.0 million in debt financing to acquire PBI and to construct our first ethanol production facility, respectively.
 As a result, our capital structure will be highly leveraged.
 Our debt levels and debt service requirements could have important consequences which could reduce the value of your investment, including:

-0 limiting our ability to borrow additional amounts for operating capital or other purposes and causing us to be able to borrow additional funds only on unfavorable terms; 0 reducing funds available for operations and distributions because a substantial portion of our cash flow will be used to

-- pay interest and principal on our debt; o making us vulnerable to increases in prevailing interest rates; - placing us at a competitive disadvantage because we may be substantially more leveraged than some of our competitors; subjecting all or substantially all of our assets to liens, which means that there may be no assets left for our stockholders in the event of a liquidation; and - o limiting our ability to adjust to changing market conditions, which could increase our vulnerability to a downturn in our business or general economic conditions.
+- o limiting our ability to borrow additional amounts for operating capital or other purposes and causing us to be able to borrow additional funds only on unfavorable terms; - o reducing funds available for operations and distributions because a substantial portion of our cash flow will be used to pay interest and principal on our debt; - o making us vulnerable to increases in prevailing interest rates; - o placing us at a competitive disadvantage because we may be substantially more leveraged than some of our competitors; - o subjecting all or substantially all of our assets to liens, which means that there may be no assets left for our stockholders in the event of a liquidation; and - o limiting our ability to adjust to changing market conditions, which could increase our vulnerability to a downturn in our business or general economic conditions.